From Letters to Words and Back: Invertible Coding of Stationary Measures: Introduction

 \section{Introduction}

-Suppose that we take a text in English and we split it on spaces.
-What is the relationship between a stationary model of text where the variables are words and an analogous stationary model where the variables are letters and spaces?
-Formally, we consider a finite alphabet of letters $\mathbb{Y}$, a countably infinite set of words $\mathbb{X}$, and a variable-length code $f:\mathbb{X}\to\mathbb{Y}^*$, where $\mathbb{Y}^*:=\bigcup_{n\ge 0} \mathbb{Y}^n$ and $\mathbb{Y}^0:=\klam{\lambda}$ for an empty string $\lambda$.
-We want to ask and answer the question whether there exists a natural bijection between stationary ergodic measures over alphabets $\mathbb{X}$ and $\mathbb{Y}$ that is driven by a relatively general code $f$.
+Suppose that we take a~text in English and we split it in two different ways: on each character in one approach, or on spaces only according to the second method.
+What is the relationship between a~stationary model of text where the variables are words and an analogous stationary model where the variables are letters and spaces?
+In the first formal approximation, we may consider a~finite alphabet of letters $\mathbb{Y}$, a~countably infinite set of words $\mathbb{X}$, and a~variable-length code $f:\mathbb{X}\to\mathbb{Y}^*$, where $\mathbb{Y}^*:=\bigcup_{n\ge 0} \mathbb{Y}^n$ and $\mathbb{Y}^0:=\klam{\lambda}$ for an empty string $\lambda$.
+We want to ask and answer the question whether there exists a~natural bijection between stationary ergodic measures over alphabets $\mathbb{X}$ and $\mathbb{Y}$ that is driven by a~relatively general code $f$.
 If so, how can it be expressed formally?
+Is there a~simple expression for this bijection that avoids explicit reference to the frequency interpretation of probabilities?